Orthopedic Surgeon in Berlin Prof. Petersen

 - Ultrasound examination (sonography) of the joint: i.e. for diagnosis of arthrosis (attrition)

-Coverage of the complete orthopaedic and trauma surgery speciality
+Coverage of the entire field of orthopedics and trauma surgery

-Therapy as to the causes and resulting deuteropathy of ankle joint disease
+Therapy of causes and resulting deuteropathy of ankle joint disease

 - Shoulder joint prosthesis